LANL-Bioinformatics/KWAGE/README.md

 1. Install the `git` repository control software (e.g. `sudo yum install git`).
 2. Install a c/c++ compiler (e.g. `sudo yum group install "Development Tools"`).
+4. Install a Java development kit (while Java is not used for BIGSI++, a jdk is needed to compile the ncbi.ngs package).
-3. Install libxml2 development libraries (e.g. `sudo yum install libxml2-devel.x86_64`).
+5. Install libxml2 development libraries (e.g. `sudo yum install libxml2-devel.x86_64`).
 Many Linux distributions ship with libxml2 but not the development headers, which will be needed.
-4. Create a directory to hold all of the NCBI SRA software (e.g. `mkdir SRA`).
+6. Create a directory to hold all of the NCBI SRA software (e.g. `mkdir SRA`).
 The rest of these instructions assume that the path to the SRA packages is `$HOME/SRA`.
-5. Download sra-tools from GitHub (e.g. `git clone https://github.com/ncbi/sra-tools.git`).
+7. Download sra-tools from GitHub (e.g. `git clone https://github.com/ncbi/sra-tools.git`).
-6. Download ngs from GitHub (e.g. `git clone https://github.com/ncbi/ngs.git`).
+8. Download ngs from GitHub (e.g. `git clone https://github.com/ncbi/ngs.git`).
-7. Download ncbi-vdb from GitHub (e.g. `git clone https://github.com/ncbi/ncbi-vdb.git`).
+9. Download ncbi-vdb from GitHub (e.g. `git clone https://github.com/ncbi/ncbi-vdb.git`).
-8. Compile the NCBI packages in the **following order** (order is important!):
+10. Compile the NCBI packages in the **following order** (order is important!):

 ```
 # Build and install ncbi-vdb
 cd $HOME/SRA/ncbi-vdb
 ./configure --prefix=$HOME/SRA \
 	--with-ngs-sdk-prefix=$HOME/SRA/ngs

+# Before building on Amazon's AWS (and depending on choice of image/instance), you may need to remove the `-Wa,-march=generic64+sse4` flags from `ncbi-vdb/libs/krypto/Makefile` prior to running `make`
 make
 make install
 ```